Ptilocnemus lemur

 Ptilocnemus lemur is a species of feather-legged bug in the family Reduviidae native to Australia.
 Commonly known as the feather-legged assassin bug, it is a predator with a specialized gland called a trichome that it uses to attract and paralyse ants before feeding on them.

 Description

 Ptilocnemus lemur is a moderate sized assassin bug.
 It has a small head with a pair of feathery antennae with three segments, and a large down-curving proboscis, a wide thorax and a moderately broad abdomen.
 The wings have three veins.
 The hind pair of legs are much larger than the other two pairs and the tibiae of these are heavily clad with bristles.
 The head and thorax are yellowish-brown and the abdomen mottled grey and black.

 Distribution

-P. lemur is native to Australia where it lives in forests.
+Ptilocnemus lemur is native to Australia where it lives in forests.
 It can be found on the trunks of trees where its drab colours help to camouflage it as it stands on the bark.